Rick's Daily Tips

 I’m pretty tech savvy so I should be able to follow instructions and get it installed.
 I just don’t know if it’s even possible to do this or where I would go to download the files.

-This is what I recommend if you want to give it a try (and I think you should):
+This is what I recommend if you want to give it a try (and I think it’s a great idea):

-If you’re wondering how much a new SSD will set you back, a quick check on Amazon (#ad) just found several SSDs selling for as little as $20.
+If you’re wondering how much a new SSD will set you back, I just did a quick check on Amazon and found several of them selling for less than $20.

-4 – Follow the instructions provided to build an installer onto a USB flash drive and install CloudReady onto your laptop.
+4 – Follow the instructions provided to build an installer onto a USB flash drive and install ChromeOS Flex onto your laptop.

 That’s all there is to it.
 If all goes well your old laptop should be converted into a fully-functioning Chromebook in just a few minutes.

-Caveats: As mentioned above, although CloudReady works just fine with many (fairly) recent laptops, there’s no guarantee that it will work with yours.
+Caveats: As mentioned above, although ChromeOS Flex works just fine with many (fairly) recent laptops, there’s no guarantee that it will work with yours.
 All you can do is give it a try and see what happens.

-As always when dealing with cutting edge technology, YMMV (i.e. Your Mileage Might Vary)… In other words, give it your best shot and see how things go!
+As always when dealing with cutting edge technology, YMMV (i.e. Your Mileage May Vary)… In other words, give it your best shot and see how things go!

-Bonus tip: If you find out that CloudReady just won’t work on your laptop, you can always install Linux on it instead.
+Bonus tip: If you find out that ChromeOS Flex just won’t work on your laptop, you can always install Linux on it instead.
 You should be good to go since you have already read that post.

 Popular…